Charcoal Supplements: Guide

 But are these claims backed by science, and are charcoal supplements safe for everyday use?
 In this article, we explore the benefits, uses, and safety of charcoal supplements, helping you make informed decisions about incorporating them into your wellness routine.
 At Health Orchard, we believe in providing clear, evidence-based information to help you navigate your health journey.

-What are Charcoal Supplements?
+What is Charcoal Supplement?

 Charcoal supplements contain activated charcoal, a form of carbon that's been treated to become highly porous.
 This "activation" process significantly increases its surface area, making it more effective at binding substances.
 The activation typically involves heating regular charcoal in the presence of certain gases, such as steam or carbon dioxide, at high temperatures (600–900°C).
 This process creates millions of tiny pores between the carbon atoms, dramatically increasing the surface area of the charcoal.
 In fact, just one gram of activated charcoal can have a surface area of up to 3,000 square meters, which is larger than 10 tennis courts.